wilson0x4d/appsettings2/docs/object_binding.rst

 This makes it possible to load configuration data from multiple providers into application-specific objects, without requiring the application-specific objects to have any knowledge about :py:mod:`~appsettings2`.

-To illustrate, this code unifies JSON and YAML into a single configuration object, and then binds the configuration to an applicaiton-specific object model:
+To illustrate, this code unifies JSON and YAML into a single configuration object, and then binds the configuration to an application-specific object model:

 .. code:: python